Pork Ragu Recipe

 - 4 small fresh sage leaves finely chopped

-- 4 sprigs thyme leaves removed and chopped
+- 4 sprigs of thyme leaves were removed and chopped

-- 2 sprigs fresh rosemary stalk leaves chopped (10cm long)
+- 2 sprigs of fresh rosemary stalks, leaves chopped (10cm long)

 - 150ml double cream or milk

 - 1 tin chopped tomatoes plus about 50ml water to swill the tin out

 - To a large pot add the oil and soften the onions until they are translucent.
 Then stir the pork and cook until the pork changes colour and keep stirring to break the meat up into small pieces.